bitpshr/holler/README.md

 [Holler.js](http://bitpshr.info/holler)
 =================

-real-time, in-app notifications for web and mobile via the command line. [see it in action](http://bitpshr.info/holler)
+real-time, in-app notifications and admin for web and mobile via the command line. [see it in action](http://bitpshr.info/holler)

 ##Usage
 Sending notifications with Holler is as easy as four steps: